SadmanAbrarRafin/PINN-Ship-Wave-Resistance/Physics-Informed Neural Network (PINN) for Ship Wave Resistance Prediction.md

 # Physics-Informed Neural Network (PINN) for Ship Wave Resistance Prediction

-This repository contains the final, publication-ready Python code for the research paper: **"A Physics-Informed Neural Network (PINN) Approach for Accelerated Prediction of Ship Wave Resistance."**
+This repository contains the Python code for the research paper: **"A Physics-Informed Neural Network (PINN) Approach for Accelerated Prediction of Ship Wave Resistance."**

 The project demonstrates a novel application of PINNs to solve the linearized potential flow problem (Kelvin-Newman problem) for the benchmark Wigley hull, achieving high accuracy with an unprecedented computational speed-up.

-## 🚀 Key Features
+## Key Features

 *   **Physics-Informed Neural Network (PINN):** Solves the Laplace equation and linearized boundary conditions by embedding them directly into the loss function.
 *   **High Accuracy & Speed:** Achieves near-CFD accuracy in wave resistance prediction while offering an inference speed-up of over 800,000x.